 In 2012 we fell in love with the concept of the shared workplace and we knew that its place in Dublin was going to be big.
 We were the first in the city to roll out a true hot desking & shared workspace product which we started in our Dublin 2 building in 2011.
 In truth, it was an experiment where we set aside a six person office, furnished and decorated it as a shared space and put an ad on daft.ie for “hot desking / Coworking”.
 What happened next was interesting.
 There were tumble weeds.
 Nothing.
 Nada.
 The concept wasn’t there just yet and we were ahead of our time.

 Being the stubborn fools that we are and reluctant to admit defeat, we persevered and 6 months later we had filled the room with 6 coworkers.
 That’s a rate of one member per month in a Dublin market that barely even knew what coworking meant.
 Our coworkers were a friendly mixed bunch and included a retired bank executive, a graphic designer, a florist and a renewable energy start up and they all had one thing in common – a vision on the future of work.

 Alas, given the numbers and the slow rate of new members, we lost money on the room so with regret, we turned it back into a private office in 2012.
 We decided to wait and see.

 And so we did.
-In 2014 we reopened a hotdesking space and this time we have over some of our best spaces in the building.
+As far back as 2014 we reopened a hotdesking space and this time we have over some of our best spaces in the building.
 It was slow at first but there was a change.
 An enhanced level of awareness had crept in.
 The word “coworking” had yet to be understood so we continued to include the word “Hot Desk” as it was more widely known.

 “Our building has a great feel to it.
 A million miles away from the corporate closed door / private office space that it once was.”